GRASP: Guided Residual Adapters with Sample-wise Partitioning

 Our approach delivers clear and consistent improvements across challenging long-tail benchmarks.
-On MIMIC-CXR-LT, GRASP reduces overall FID by up to 80\% and increases tail-class diversity metrics such as coverage by up to 44\% compared to state-of-the-art baselines.
-When GRASP-generated images are used for downstream classification on NIH-CXR-LT, the F1-score for rare labels improves by up to 6 percentage points.
-Extensive ablations confirm that both the sample-wise partitioning and the residual adapter design are essential to these gains.
+On MIMIC-CXR-LT, GRASP reduces overall FID by up to 80\% and increases tail-class diversity metrics such as coverage by up to 44\% compared to state-of-the-art baselines (Table~\ref{tab:cxr-metrics}).
+When GRASP-generated images are used for downstream classification on NIH-CXR-LT, the macro-average F1 matches the real-data baseline while extending nonzero-F1 coverage from $3$ of $13$ classes (full fine-tuning) to $9$ of $13$ (Table~\ref{tab:cxr-f1-summary}).
+Extensive ablations confirm that both the sample-wise partitioning and the residual adapter design are essential to these gains, and the conditioning-as-gradient-proxy assumption is empirically supported on the optimization trajectory (Figure~\ref{fig:grad_analysis}b).
 Importantly, the benefits extend beyond medical imaging: results on ImageNet-LT demonstrate that GRASP generalizes to broad long-tail generation tasks.
-In summary, our contributions are: \begin{itemize} \item We introduce the first method that directly mitigates gradient conflicts in long-tail text-to-image training through prior-guided sample partitioning, addressing mode collapse at its origin. \item We present GRASP, a lightweight and routing-free residual adapter framework that fine-tunes diffusion transformers for balanced, high-fidelity, and diverse synthesis in imbalanced domains. \item We provide comprehensive validation across medical (MIMIC-CXR-LT and NIH-CXR-LT) and general (ImageNet-LT) benchmarks, showing substantial gains in visual quality, diversity, and downstream utility. \end{itemize}
+Improving rare-condition synthesis could make model development and stress testing less dependent on scarce medical data and may help expose failures on underrepresented pathologies.
+However, synthetic images are not a substitute for clinically grounded cohorts: they can preserve or amplify dataset biases, encode spurious correlations, and create misleading evidence if used without provenance and downstream validation.
+We therefore frame GRASP as a controlled augmentation and analysis tool, not as an automatic replacement for real data or expert review.